codinghumans/muna/README.md

 ## Usage

-Encrypt one or multiple files by either supplying either path or a glob pattern:
+Encrypt one or multiple files by supplying either path or a glob pattern:

 ```
 $ muna encrypt **/*.json